Water and Sewer Upgrades

 Is my water safe?

-Yes!
+The City's water supply is safe.
 The City of Saskatoon conducts rigorous monitoring of the water supply both within the Water Treatment Plant and in the water distribution system.
 Results are reported to the Water Security Agency as part of our Permit to Operate.

 Where does my water come from?